By: Susan Dugdale | Last modified: 10-03-2019 | First published: 12-01-2009

 And perhaps what you want to achieve is a combination of all those suggestions.

-Being clear about why you making the speech will guide your choice of theme, tone and content.
+Being clear about why you are making the speech will guide your choice of theme, tone and content.

 What's certain is you're not deliberately setting out to bore them by rambling on and on, then on some more.